SmithWillSuffice/ohanga-pai/content/questions/20_peripherynations.md

 USD and default on their swap obligations.

-In the latter case they've decided (or been forced) to go off the fixed exchange rate, they will devalue, or move tot a floating exchange rate.
+In the latter case they've decided (or been forced) to go off the fixed exchange rate, they will devalue, or move to a floating exchange rate.

 If not, they could choose the highly regressive option of restricting PKD, impose austerity.
 Either by raising taxes drastically (if they were Russian they'd be unable